Industry strengths and capabilities

 General professional services

 NSW has the right infrastructure and people to underpin growth in professional services businesses.
-As can be seen in the table below, NSW is competitive with global professional services hubs such as Hong Kong, London and Singapore.
+NSW is competitive with global professional services hubs such as Hong Kong, London and Singapore.

 In addition, more than one quarter of NSW's population was born overseas, and over 22% of NSW's population speak a language other than English at home, giving companies access to talent with multilingual abilities.